SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8.md

 ---
-title: SPDocKit Consultant 8 — Release Note
-description: >-
-  This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit Consultant 8.
+description: This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit Consultant 8.
-author: Tomislav Sirovec
-date: 10/10/2018
 ---

 # SPDocKit Consultant 8